Parry Auto Company: Distribution

 Automobiles made by Parry were sold in the United States and internationally.
 They were Parry dealers in Los Angeles, New York City, Detroit, and Colorado.

 The Parry was likely sponsored by the Los Angeles dealership in the Los Angeles to Phoenix desert rally.
 Multiple Los Angeles Sunday Herald articles about the car being driven by ladies were arranged by the Los Angeles dealership.
 In addition, at least five 1910 Parry autos were sold to Puerto Rico and 13 to Australia, most likely due to David Parry's international connections.

 Demise

 The company was only in operation for 18 months, and whereas many businesses failed due to poor product or marketing, the Parry company was mismanaged.
-The company had been capitalized for US$1,000,000, but only US$150,000 had been paid in.
-Most of that amount was spent the first year on advertising and equipment purchases.
 There were only 900 cars sold in 1910, thus resulting in a substantial loss.
 The company was in receivership by late December 1910.

 The last Parry vehicles were most likely constructed in early 1912.

 Parry contracted a condition that caused his kidneys to fail while on tour to Korea, Japan, and Hawaii in 1909 and died on May 12, 1919, at the age of 63, at his residence in Golden Hill.